*This article was last updated on April 23, 2024*

 The problem in Canada, at present, is that our doctors and specialists are not educated in Lyme.
 It is not on their radar.
 In most cases if you attempt to talk with your doctor about Lyme disease (including infectious disease specialists), one is met with denial, negativity, and a closed mind.
 The vast majority who have attempted to rule out Lyme disease, are subjected to gaslighting — a form of psychological manipulation in which a person seeks to sow seeds of doubt in a targeted individual or in members of a targeted group, making them question their own memory, perception, and sanity.

-I believe that doctors and specialists have no interest in furthering their education or “opening their minds” to the scientific literature that exists because they are skewed by the opinions of the IDSA, whose guidelines most doctors are directed to follow by both Health Canada and their governing body, the College of Physicians and Surgeons.
+I believe that doctors and specialists have no interest in furthering their education or “opening their minds” to the scientific literature that exists because they are skewed by the opinions of the IDSA, whose guidelines doctors are directed to follow by both Health Canada and their governing body, the College of Physicians and Surgeons.

 Where Do You Start?
 Do You Suspect Lyme?